 Each monitor has a different set of features, so please refer to your Instruction Manual for a list of symbols and their meanings.
 We have included the Instruction Manuals on this website for your convenience.
 Please search your model in the search bar, then click on the matching product and scroll to the Downloads tab to see your manual.

-Can I use A&D Medical wireless products without the A&D Connect app?
+Can I use A&D Medical wireless products without the A&D Heart Track App?

 Yes, each device can be used as a stand-alone device.
-However, with the A&D Connect app and registered account, you will be able to set goals, track your trends, and share your results with physicians and loved ones.
+However, with the A&D Heart Track App and registered account, you will be able to set goals, track your trends, and share your results with physicians and loved ones.

-What A&D Medical devices work with the A&D Connect App?
+What A&D Medical devices work with the A&D Heart Track App?